A prisoner in a cell in an orange jumpsuit

 Professor Becky Milne explores how witness interviewing techniques influence evidence

-Listen to Professor Becky Milne, lecturer on BSc (Hons) Criminology with Psychology, explain how the stress and pace of major incidents such as terrorism, crime or accidents, can influence the behaviour and memories of the people who witness them, and how forensic psychology can help.
+Listen to Professor Becky Milne, lecturer on BSc (Hons) Criminology and Psychology, explain how the stress and pace of major incidents such as terrorism, crime or accidents, can influence the behaviour and memories of the people who witness them, and how forensic psychology can help.

 External Audio